Xmorelle/webpage/index.md

 ### Scientific Vision and Projects

-_keywords_ : mechanics and fracture of polymer networks, multi-scale characterization approach, micro-mechanical physics-based modeling, design of smart multifunctional devices.
+_keywords_ : mechanics and fracture of polymer networks, multi-scale characterization, micro-mechanical modeling, design of smart active materials.

 A common trait throughout my whole research experience is the strong will of seeking a better molecular understanding of polymer networks deformation and fracture micromechanisms, in order to _in-fine_ establish more clearly the relation between polymer microstructure and their macroscopic properties.
 Building on the knowledge of this rather theoretical quest, I also envision to tackle more multi-disciplinary and coupled problems through the study and design of soft active materials.
 The area of soft matter mechanics being extremely vast, it still offers plenty of room for new exciting developments.